leonawicz/tabr/README.md

 -   Multiple voices per track and multiple tracks per score.
 -   Chord symbols above staff
 -   Chord fretboard diagrams and chord chart at top of score.
--   Rich set of layout control options covering settings from score attributions to font size.
+-   A variety of layout control options covering settings from score attributions to font size.
 -   Optional alternative input format allowing the user to provide string/fret combinations (along with key signature and instrument tuning) to map to pitch.

 Note that MIDI support and string/fret alternative input format support are not prioritized in ongoing `tabr` development.
 These are considered tangential extra features in `tabr` that fall outside the general scope and intent of the package.

+In additional to the R to LilyPond sheet music pipeline, `tabr` also offers a large collection of functions to support general music programming operations.

 Installation
 ------------